 - 4.10.a.
-Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
+Rotations must be of sufficient length to provide a quality educational experience defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback.
+(Core) - 4.10.b.
+Clinical experiences should be structured to facilitate learning in a manner that allows the fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
+(Core)

-(Core) - 4.11.
+4.11.
 Didactic and Clinical Experiences